tnajdek/ninja-svg-sprites/README.md

 ninja-svg-sprites
 =================

-Generate svg sprites with a trick layers
+Generate svg sprites by selecting groups by id from css

 See *example/index.html*